March 24, July 24, November 23

 Here the body is included in the process.
 We can forget that we discern with the body.
 Going for a walk, a hike, a bike ride, doing the housework – all this can help us to see more clearly, as can the more formal acts of going on pilgrimage or walking a labyrinth.
 Meditation itself, in its posture and stillness, is a form of physical journey aiding discernment.
 Whatever the way, it is important and valuable to include the body.

 If a community is not asking for assurance in the ways outlined here by the rule, what else can be done?
 How can leadership and the questioner be satisfied that the heart is still present?
 Perhaps the above embodied actions can be a part of the process.
 One on one prayer and discussion can also be a part of this.
 What is also important is that any journey of remorse and discovery have a together-as-community element.
 Prostrating before all is the communal element of this chapter.
-Perhaps today, communal meetings provide something of this prostration, albeit not physically.
+Perhaps today, communal meetings provide something of this prostration.
 At a community meeting we can be in a ‘vulnerable position’ because of things done or not done; these meetings can be occasions for humility.
 Remorse can be learned, and satisfaction reached.
-Today, attending regular community meetings is just as important as attending mealtimes and communal prayer.
+Today then, attending regular community meetings is just as important as attending mealtimes and communal prayer.

 All of this is done, of course, to facilitate going beyond ego.
 Why might this be important?
 Ultimately, a community of the rule is for the God seeker and this seeking must not be compromised or side-tracked.
 The God seeker journeys past self-consciousness and self-observation, past thought, conception, and image, even past seeking itself, to a nothing that is everything.
 This nothing is mystery, divinity, a full emptiness, and true love.
 In the rule, the practice of excommunication can be a way to engage this going beyond more deeply, a way included in the journey of community itself.
-Whatever we do today must be in the spirit of this rule that asks of us this going beyond, that the whole of us may come to serve the contemplative journey into nothing.
+Whatever we do today must be in the spirit of the rule that asks of us this going beyond, that the whole of us may come to serve the contemplative journey.